krutkurt/compose-spec/spec.md

 ```

 Services MAY be granted access to multiple secrets.
 Long and short syntax for secrets MAY be used in the
 same Compose file.
-Defining a secret in the top-level `secrets` MUTS NOT imply granting any service access to it.
+Defining a secret in the top-level `secrets` MUST NOT imply granting any service access to it.
 Such grant must be explicit within service specification as [secrets](#secrets) service element.

 ### security_opt